 AM_INIT_AUTOMAKE([foreign]) m4_ifdef([AM_SILENT_RULES], [AM_SILENT_RULES])

-This fragment (the actual important part is the call to m4_ifdef
+This fragment (the actual important part is the call to m4_ifdef, but

 silent rules macro only if it's actually defined.
 On older